Firefox OS: Forks

-Panasonic continues to develop the operating system for use in their Smart TVs, which run My Home Screen, powered by the Firefox OS.
+Panasonic developed a version of the operating system called My Home Screen for use in their Smart TVs, The company discontinued the operating system in televisions made from 2024, which use Amazon's unrelated Fire OS.

 Acadine Technologies has derived their H5OS from Firefox OS as well.
 Li Gong, the founder of the company, had overseen the development of Firefox OS while serving as president of Mozilla Corporation.

 A fork called KaiOS has been used on a few feature phones, including Alcatel's OneTouch Go Flip (known as Cingular Flip 2 on AT&T), Reliance Jio's JioPhone (LYF F30C), and Intex's Turbo+ 4G.
 The system brings support for 4G LTE, Wi-Fi, GPS, and HTML5-based apps onto non-touch devices with an optimized user interface, less memory usage, and longer battery life.

 B2G OS

 B2G OS (Boot 2 Gecko) was a community-developed mobile operating system, and the successor to Firefox OS.
 It follows the Firefox OS goal of providing a complete, community-based alternative operating system, that runs software as web applications.
 Its mobile apps therefore use open web standards and programming languages such as JavaScript and HTML5, a robust privilege model, and open web APIs that can communicate directly with the device's hardware.

 It is now the basis of KaiOS which has (as of January 2019) over 17 percent of the Indian mobile phone market and is the third most popular phone OS.
 KaiOS is closed-source.